KeremTAN/WellsHellGame/README.md

 # WellsHellGame
 ## Strategy and Simple Factory Design Patterns
-It is a homework for lecture of Design Pattern. <br/>
+It is a homework for lecture of Design Patterns. <br/>
 ### Statement of Work:
 Our project is to design a 2 player fighting game.
 The logic of our game is quite simple.
 Although our game looks like a fighting game, it is actually a strategy game.
 Our